EdAlegrid/m2m-browser-client-demo/README.md

-# m2m web-application demo
+# m2m browser client web-application demo

 ![](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour4.svg?sanitize=true)
 [](quicktour.svg)

 This is a quick demo on how to integrate *m2m* into your http web application project.
-It also demonstrates how m2m devides your application into autonomous processes following the microservices architecture pattern.
+It demonstrates how m2m devides your application into autonomous processes following the microservices architecture pattern.

-The demo consists of a simple front-end setup using fetch() and a back-end server using node and express.
+The demo consists of a simple front-end using a browser client and a back-end server using node and express.

 The back-end server can be hosted from any platform - Linux, Windows or Mac.
-The server acting as *m2m* client will then access and communicate with the remote devices - *device1* and *device2* which are running on their own independent processes.
+The server practically just serves a static index.html and the node-m2m.min.js files in the public folder.

 The remote devices ideally should be a Raspberry Pi device for this demo.
 However, if their are not available, you can just use any computers - Linux or Windows instead.